raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - [The Psychology of Money]
 - [反脆弱] by Nassim Nicholas Taleb
 - [Being in Love: How to Love with Awareness and Relate Without Fear] by Osho
+- [The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living] by Ryan Holiday

 - [善用悲觀的力量]
 - [The four agreements - a Practical Guide to Personal Freedom] by Don Miguel Ruiz